 For example, one could say that the stiffness of a given board depends not only on material makeup but also on its dimensions, while the Young’s modulus of a given board would depend only on its material makeup.

-Young’s modulus is defined as “the ratio of the uniaxial stress over uniaxial strain in the range of stress where Hooke’s law holds”, expressed in Pascals.
+Young’s modulus is defined as “the ratio of the uniaxial stress over uniaxial strain in the range of stress where Hooke’s law holds”, expressed in Pascals (SI unit of pressure).
 This just means that it is equal to the amount of force per square meter of cross-sectional area, that it takes to stretch a sample material to double its length – within its elastic limits (Hooke’s law).